 A common misconception is that tax planning is exclusively for High Net Worth Individuals (HNWIs) with extensive assets.
 On the contrary, middle-class individuals stand to benefit from a good tax strategy as well.
 Remember, your personal tax obligations can impact your disposable income, and proper tax planning can translate to substantial savings in the long run.

 To help you reduce your personal tax burden, Singapore tax specialist Rikvin provides some essential tips in this article.
 Please note, however, that these are all general in nature.
 If you have more specific questions or concerns, please get in touch with us to schedule a consultation.

 Claim Applicable Tax Reliefs and Rebates

-Tax reliefs, or standard deductions against your assessable income, are given in recognition of your contributions to areas that align with the government’s social policies.
-For example, certain concessions are available to support parenthood and family formation, caring for aged parents, upgrade professional skills, and more.
+Tax reliefs, or standard tax deductions against your assessable income, are given in recognition of your contributions to areas that align with the government’s social policies.
+For example, certain concessions are available to support parenthood and family formation, care for aged parents, upgrade professional skills, and more.
 All are subject to certain conditions

 Contribute to SRS (Supplementary Retirement Scheme)

 The Supplementary Retirement Scheme (SRS) is a voluntary government-managed program that allows individuals to save for retirement over and above their compulsory CPF.
 Under the SRS, you may contribute various amounts up to a certain limit.
 The maximum contribution allowed is $15300 per annum for Singapore citizens and permanent residents, while the cap is $35700 for foreign Singapore work visa holders.

 While the SRS does not give a fixed 2.5% interest rate like the CPF, it provides attractive tax benefits.
 In particular, each dollar contributed to SRS can be deducted from your chargeable income.
 This means that your actual SRS contribution is the amount of tax relief that you can claim.